 You can see that if you reduce the number of ads to 80%, the estimated income is unaffected.

 But cutting even further to 50% makes only a minimal difference to your estimated earnings.

 The benefit of reducing the number of ads in the display network is a better reading experience for your site visitors and also less ad load on your site speed.

 On my sites, I have in-line ads set for most articles.
 But my Ad Balance setting is around 70%, so readers will see fewer ads on most articles.
 It is only my top-performing pages that may show all ads.

 It is proof that less is more when it comes to maximizing your return from search results.

 Update: Google Adsense has decided to end the Ad Balance function.
 However, you can manually reduce the number of ads you insert for a similar effect.

 Will it work for you?

-There are two elements your site needs before you consider adding pay-per-click advertising to your site.
+There are two elements your site needs before you consider adding pay-per-click Google Adsense advertising to your site.

 One is that you need good traffic numbers.
 At a minimum, you should be attracting at least 10,000 users per month.
-You can check this by using your Google Analytics account.
+You can check this using your Google Analytics or Google Search Console accounts.